jbangdev/jbang-jupyter-runner/docs/DEBUG_EXTENSION.md

 1. Go to **Network** tab
 2. Reload JupyterLab
-3. Filter by "jbang" or "jupyter-jbang-runner"
+3. Filter by "jbang" or "jbang-jupyter-runner"
 4. Check if the extension's JavaScript files are loading (should see `remoteEntry.*.js`)

 **If files are missing or returning 404:**